thinka87/read-config-txt-file-using-vanila-PHP/README.md

-# speqta-test-1-thilina
+# sample-parser-by-thilina

 ## Technologies
 ***
 A list of technologies used within the project:
 * Vanila PHP
-* composer as dependency manger and auto loader
+* composer as dependency manager and auto loader

 ## Run
 ***